JimmyKenMerchant/EarthEcho/README.md

 ## Technical Notes

 * 02/15/2022: ~6.1.5-lv2 seems to make no sound on LV2 plugin format.
 Checkout to 6.1.4-lv2.~ [lv2 has already become OK.](https://github.com/lv2-porting-project/JUCE/pull/21)

+* 03/13/2022 (6.1.5): The standalone plugin accepts MIDI messages even if you don't set `pluginCharacteristicsValue="pluginWantsMidiIn"` in 'EarthEcho.jucer' or `NEEDS_MIDI_INPUT TRUE` in 'builder_linux/CMakeLists.txt'.
+The wrapper for standalone plugins in 'JUCE/modules/juce_audio_plugin_client/Standalone' doesn't use a definition, `JucePlugin_WantsMidiInput`, to check the necessity of MIDI messages.
+However, the standalone plugin needs to select one of "Active MIDI inputs" on "Audio/MIDI Settings".

 ## License